organisciak/dissertation/document/4_posterior_objective.md

 As part of the rating instructions, workers were presented with a description of what types of results are relevant to the given query (see screenshot in Figure @fig:ch3ratedist).
 If a worker does not read this section carefully, their ratings would be more interpretive, possibly resulting in inconsistencies with workers that followed the instructions more carefully.

+\marginnote{Answer \em{RQ 1.1})}

-With regard to _RQ 1.1_, the amount of time that a user spends on each task is not, by itself, an indicator of a quality contribution.
+ > __Answer (RQ1.1)__: the amount of time that a user spends on each task is not, by itself, an indicator of a quality contribution.
-However, workers that spend more time at the start of a task set, particularly before their first contribution, _are_ shown to perform better.
+ However, workers that spend more time at the start of a task set, particularly before their first contribution, \em{are} shown to perform better.

-### Experience
+## Experience

  > __RQ 1.2__: Do workers grow more reliable over time?